gauthamr58/AWS-Zero-to-Hero/Getting Started with DevOps on AWS/README.md

 -   **Hard to update** - changing one small feature requires redeploying the whole app
 -   **Slow development** - large codebase, teams stepping on each other
 -   **Technology locked** - entire app is tied to one language or framework

+---

+## Manual Processes — The Problem

+**Infrastructure setup** — manually setting and configuring infrastructure is time-consuming

+**Slow** — manual setup and configuration is time-consuming

+ **Unreliable testing** — telling developers to manually test before pushing is slow and doesn't prevent missed tests